Un-conventional/Unbox_typescript/README.md

-# UltraBox
+# Unbox

-UltraBox is an online tool for sketching and sharing instrumental music.
+Unbox is an online tool for sketching and sharing instrumental music.
-You can find it [here](https://ultraabox.github.io).
+You can find it [here](https://un-conventional.github.io).
-It is a modification of Goldbox, which itself is a modification of JummBox, which inturn is a modification of the [original BeepBox](https://beepbox.co).
+This mod is a modification of Ultrabox, which is a modification of Goldbox, which itself is a modification of JummBox, which inturn is a modification of the [original BeepBox](https://beepbox.co).

-The goal of UltraBox is to combine every single beepbox mod into one.
-Feel free to contribute!
+The goal of Unbox is to "Fix" some things and add instruments and modulations.
+This also serves as an introduction to coding for me as well.

 All song data is packaged into the URL at the top of your browser.
 When you make